Meewey/Bee-Movie-Script-FR/README.md

 # Bee Movie Script FR

-I did this at 3am this is basic python coding plz don't judge me
+I did this at 3am this is basic python programming plz don't judge me

 Instructions :
 - install the requirements with pip